-In recent years, ferroelectric (FE) compounds based on the cubic perovskite structure ABO3 have attracted much interest because of their promising potential for a series of technological applications.
-Just to mention two examples from semiconductor industry, their ferroelectric properties can be used to build non-volatile random access memories, and their high permittivity makes them good candidates to replace SiO2 in large-scale integrated circuits.
-Because of the ongoing miniaturization in semiconductor devices, this may be soon required in order to be able to construct capacitors with sufficient capacity (for example in DRAM cells) and to maintain gate oxide layers in MOSFETs which are thick enough to prevent tunneling of electrons between the gate electrode and the channel.
+In recent years, ferroelectric (FE) compounds based on the cubic perovskite structure ABO_3 have attracted much interest because of their promising potential for a series of technological applications.
+Just to mention two examples from the semiconductor industry, their ferroelectric properties can be used to build nonvolatile random access memories, and their high permittivity makes them good candidates to replace SiO2 in large-scale integrated circuits.
+Because of the ongoing miniaturization in semiconductor devices, this may soon be required in order to be able to construct capacitors with sufficient capacity (for example, in dynamic random access memory cells) and to maintain gate oxide layers in metal-oxide-semiconductor field-effect transistors that are thick enough to prevent tunneling of electrons between the gate electrode and the channel.

 In these applications it is the aim to apply the FE materials in very thin film geometries where the ferroelectric and dielectric properties will be strongly influenced by surface effects.
-For the understanding of the behavior of FE thin films it is therefore important to explore how the FE order parameter couples to the surface.
-In many experimental investigations of thin films, a degradation of the FE properties has been observed.
-It has been believed that decreasing the thickness of thin films suppresses ferroelectricity and eliminates it altogether at a nonzero critical thickness which has been estimated to be approximately 10 nm for PbTiO3.
-However, in recent experiments, Tybell and coworkers have shown that for high-quality films of $Pb(Zr_xTi{1-x})O_3$, a stable polarization perpendicular to the surface persists down to film thicknesses of 40 Å or less.2 This suggests that the previously observed suppression of ferroelectricity in thin films is not a purely intrinsic effect caused solely by the presence of the surface, but is related to extrinsic factors like perturbations of the chemical composition of the surface

-(impurities, oxygen vacancies or other defects), surface induced strains, or variations in electrical and mechanical boundary conditions.
+For an understanding of the behavior of FE thin films it is therefore important to explore how the FE order parameter couples to the surface.
+In many experimental investigations of thin films, a degradation of the FE properties was observed.
+It was believed that decreasing the thickness of thin films suppresses ferroelectricity and eliminates it altogether at a nonzero critical thickness, which was estimated to be approximately 10 nm for PbTiO3.1 However, in recent experiments, Tybell and co-workers showed that for highquality films of $Pb(Zr_xTi{1-x})O_3$, a stable polarization perpendicular to the surface persists down to film thicknesses of 40 Å or less.2 This suggests that the previously observed suppression of ferroelectricity in thin films is not a purely intrinsic effect caused solely by the presence of the surface, but is related to extrinsic factors like perturbations of the chemical composition of the surface (impurities, oxygen vacancies, or other defects), surface-induced strains, or variations in electrical and mechanical boundary conditions.

-To investigate this further, we have studied slabs of isolated, ideal (i.e., clean and defect-free) thin films of BaTiO3 and PbTiO3 in (001) orientation.
+To investigate this further, we have studied slabs of isolated, ideal (i.e., clean and defect-free) thin films of $BaTiO_3$ and $PbTiO_3$ in (001) orientation.
 Both possible surface terminations (on BaO/PbO or TiO2 layers) have been considered.
 It is the aim of this study to determine whether thin films of this kind still show a ferroelectric instability, and how the ferroelectric distortions and the spontaneous polarization change at the surface.

 A few theoretical investigations in this direction have already appeared.
 In Refs.
-3 and 4 we have studied the (001) surfaces of BaTiO3 and PbTiO3 for the case of the tetragonal axis (i.e., the direction of the spontaneous polarization) lying parallel to the surface.
-Although the surface relaxation energies are found to be substantial (i.e., many times larger than the bulk ferroelectric well depth), it turned out that the influence of the surface upon the FE order parameter is only modest.
-For the TiO2-terminated surface of BaTiO3 and the PbOterminated surface of PbTiO3, a modest enhancement of the FE order was found at the surface; for the other two surfaces, a small reduction in the FE distortions was observed.
-However, in all cases the ground state was ferroelectric, and deviations of the FE distortions from the bulk value were confined to the first few atomic surface
+3 and 4 we studied the (001) surfaces of BaTiO3 and PbTiO3 for the case of the tetragonal axis (i.e., the direction of the spontaneous polarization) lying parallel to the surface.
+Although the surface relaxation energies were found to be substantial (i.e., many times larger than the bulk ferroelectric well depth), it turned out that the influence of the surface upon the FE order parameter is only modest.
+For the TiO2-terminated surface of BaTiO3 and the PbO-terminated surface of PbTiO3, a modest enhancement of the FE order was found at the surface; for the other two surfaces, a small reduction in the FE distortions was observed.
+However, in all cases the ground state was ferroelectric, and deviations of the FE distortions from the bulk value were confined to the first few atomic surface layers.